chgwyellow/sql_journey/README.md

 ### Database

-- Database contents lots of tables, so you can say database is just **a bunch of tables**.
+- A database contains lots of tables, so you can say a database is just **a bunch of tables**.
-- The key word "**USE**" can specify the database we would like to use, and "**SELECT**" can tell us what is the database we are using now.
+- The keyword "**USE**" can specify the database we would like to use, and "**SELECT**" can tell us which database we are using now.
 - In GUI, double click the database can switch database easily.

 ### Table

 - The true heart of SQL!
-- a collection of related data held in a **structured** format within a database.
+- It's a collection of related data held in a **structured** format within a database.

 #### Data Type